-Evacuation and purging of equipment in gaseous hydrogen service should include the following considerations:
+Evacuating and purging of equipment in gaseous hydrogen service should include the following considerations:

 - Evacuate the equipment and break vacuum with an inert gas, such as nitrogen.
-If equipment design does not permit evacuation, pressure and purge the system with inert gas. - 2.
-Repeat step 1 at least three times.
-If analytical equipment is available, purge system until oxygen content of residual gas is either less than or meets the process specification impurity level.
+Purge with an inert gas if equipment design does not permit evacuation. - Repeat step 1 at least three times.
+If analytical equipment is available, purge system until oxygen content of residual gas is either less than or meets the process specification impurity level. - 3.
+Hydrogen may now be introduced to the equipment. - Flush system with hydrogen until required purity is reached.
+Vent all waste hydrogen through a flue or flare stack.